Concurrent Alcohol and Ritalin Abuse

 Signs of Concurrent Abuse

-The most common indication that an individual is co-abusing alcohol and Ritalin is dramatic changes in:
+The most common indications that an individual is co-abusing alcohol and Ritalin are dramatic changes in:

 - Eating habits and weight.